 That is the way of the order in which most of us are shaped and defined, and our Master does understand that, even as He stretches us to a larger comprehension.

-I edge yet between those two realities (for the new blog's necessities)—the instinct to only want 'our own herd' in the pasture, and to only set out there what that herd is able to take in...
+I edge yet between those two realities—the instinct to only want 'our own herd' in the pasture, and to only set out there what that herd is able to take in...

 Against the awareness of a larger world, that has many pastures, some of which are indeed Christ's own, and others, not.
 And within that larger pasture now (the portion of that pasture that is Christ's own), items so fantastical that, in an earlier day, they would have only made it to the pages of The National Enquirer at the grocery stand, eyed while setting the groceries out on the line, but never picked up.

 Headlines enough to turn the head from the magazine to saner details.
 Yet accepted and (as we must accept) possibly the very future that is to come and present before us now by many people quite so sane and intelligent as you and I.

 A great many out there remain quite oblivious to what is going on about us, however, and while I still wonder whether it might be better to leave them so—to do quiet devotionals that affirm Christ—to leave all in that blessed la-la land that I do rant against, here and there, aware that the unprepared life is similar to the undiscipled life (which is the exact twin of the undisciplined life, but allows the nuance of difference that one twin, even identical, has to another) and when the floods come...

 They may be swept away.

 Today, in America, the Paula Deen matter behind us, we hover still in that of Trayvon Martin and George Zimmerman, and while it seems cooler heads will prevail...